Last update on 26th-July-2020

 The questions are yours!

-The answers are based on publicly available information from accredited sources such as Centers for Disease Control and Prevention (CDC), The American College of Obstetricians and Gynecologists and the Royal College of Obstetricians and Gynecologists (London, UK).
+The answers come from information from accredited sources like the Centers for Disease Control and Prevention (CDC), The American College of Obstetricians and Gynecologists and the Royal College of Obstetricians and Gynecologists (London, UK).

-Pregnant women who are infected do not seem to be more severely unwell than the general population.
-If you have a chronic or underlying condition, such as diabetes or asthma, you are likely to be more seriously affected.
-You should contact your physician if your recovery is delayed or if you feel that your symptoms are worsening.
+Additionally, if you have a chronic or underlying condition, such as diabetes or asthma, you are likely to be more affected.
+Contact your physician if your recovery if you feel that your symptoms are worsening.

 - Fever (high temperature)